-Although we have covered the HIML team's approach in far greater detail in our previous notes (see page 24), we believe that it is worth highlighting a few nuances of its approach to investing, given the advantages they present in the current market climate.
+Although we have covered the HIML team's approach in far greater detail in our previous notes, we believe that it is worth highlighting a few nuances of its approach to investing, given the advantages they present in the current market climate.
 The most obvious of these is the team's ability to leverage the benefits of HRI's closed ended structure.
-Whilst this has in the past taken the form of the effective use of gearing (though HRI is currently ungeared), a clear advantage in current markets is HRI's vastly lower liquidity requirements, relative to its openended peers.
+Whilst this has in the past taken the form of the effective use of gearing (though HRI is currently ungeared), a clear advantage in current markets is HRI's vastly lower liquidity requirements, relative to its open-ended peers.

-By not being bound to meet the onerous requirements of daily liquidity, HRI is free to hold the most thinly traded companies (these are often at the smaller end of the market cap spectrum).
-This means that in times of market downturns (such as the one we are witnessing today), HIML has the capacity to be an opportunistic buyer, swooping to pick up company shares when their values are depressed by sudden, large sales.
-This allows it to capitalise on 'buy the dip' in a far more effective way than a large cap manager would.
+By not being bound to meet the onerous requirements of daily liquidity (as a closed-end fund, HRI's managers do not need to buy and sell its holdings to meet shareholder redemptions), HRI is free to hold the most thinly traded companies (these are often at the smaller end of the market cap spectrum).
+This means that in times of market downturns (such as the one we are witnessing today), HIML has the capacity to be an opportunistic buyer, swooping to pick up company shares when their share prices are depressed by sudden, large sales.
+This allows it to capitalise on 'buy the dip' in a far more effective way than a large cap manager could.